mehul4mak/mehul4mak.github.io/README.md

 ---

-## Facial Recognition on Low-Cost ICs
+## Facial Recognition on NVIDIA Jetson Nano
 **Objective:**
-Deployed an optimized **facial recognition system** on **low-cost ICs** for real-time user authentication in budget-friendly security applications.
+Deployed an optimized **facial recognition system** on **Resource-constrained Hardware** for real-time user authentication in strict security applications.

 **Innovations & Approach:**
 - Optimized **CNN model** using **ONNX Runtime, model quantization, and pruning** for edge AI acceleration.